legend-exp/LegendDataManagement.jl/docs/src/extensions.md

 det = chinfo[1].detector
 dsp = read_ldata(l200, :jldsp, :cal, :p03, :r000, det)
 ```
+In case, a `ChannelId` is missing in a file, the function will throw an `ArgumentError`.
+To avoid this and return `nothing` instead, you can use the `ignore_missing` keyword argument.
 ## `SolidStateDetectors` extension

 LegendDataManagment provides an extension for [SolidStateDetectors](https://github.com/JuliaPhysics/SolidStateDetectors.jl).
 This makes it possible to create `SolidStateDetector` and `Simulation` instances from LEGEND metadata.